 高雄醫學大學 100 學年度研究所招生考試試卷 系所:碩士班 科目:英文 NOTE: on your answer sheet, find the number of the question and mark your answer.
 I. SENTENCE COMPLETION: You are to choose the word or phrase that best completes the sentence.
-20%

-- Joe is really creative fashion designer.
+20% Joe is really creative fashion designer.
 He can always be relied on to new ideas.
-(A) put up with (B) come up with (C) face up with (D) draw to - 2.
-Everyone admired Dr. Victor Chang, the brilliant heart transplant surgeon.
-He was respected the world. - (A) outside (B) over (C) throughout (D) through - 3.
-At the end of the century, the Y2K computer virus could have caused in information systems worldwide. - (A) problem (B) chaos (C) stoppage (D) fright - 4.
+(A) put up with (B) come up with (C) face up with (D) draw to Everyone admired Dr. Victor Chang, the brilliant heart transplant surgeon.
+He was respected the world.
+(A) outside (B) over (C) throughout (D) through 3.
+At the end of the century, the Y2Kcomputer virus could have caused in information systems worldwide.
+(A) problem (B) chaos (C) stopped (D) fright (A) problem (B) chaos (C) stoppage (D) fright 4.
 Have you ever about a career in the electronics industry?
-I think you would be very successful. - (A) thought (B) spoken (C) discussed (D) considered - 5.
+I think you would be very successful.
+(A) thought (B) spoken (C) discussed (D) considered 5.
 I love springtime, when the mountains are covered in wild flowers.
-It's the most time of the year. - (A) awful (B) delightful (C) painful (D) fruitful - 6.
-We've having a college reunion next week. you like to join us?(A) Will (B) Can (C) Could (D) Would - 7.
-Sometimes I get sick of studying, but I know it will be it in the end.(A) good (B) useful (C) worth (D) worthwhile - 8.
-It's very when someone uses a cell phone during a movie because it disturbs other people.(A) annoyed (B) interesting (C) annoying (D) frustrated - 9 my grandfather is 85 years old, he still walks miles everyday.(A) Even (B) Despite (C) Although (D) However - 10.
+It's the most time of the year.(A) awful (B) delightful (C) painful (D) fruitful 6.
+We've having a college reunion next week you like to join us?
+(A) Will (B) Can (C) Could (D) Would 7.
+Sansting a Leat sight of starting but Hanger it will be a said in the and 7.
+Sometimes I get sick of studying, but I know it will be it in the end.
+(A) good (B) useful (C) worth (D) worthwhile 8.
+It's very when someone uses a cell phone during a movie because it disturbs other people.
+(A) annoyed (B) interesting (C) annoying (D) frustrated 9 my grandfather is 85 years old, he still walks miles everyday.
+(A) Even (B) Despite (C) Although (D) However 10.
 That's the last time I'll go to that restaurant.
 The food made me and I had to see a doctor.
-(A) angry (B) sad (C) unhappy (D) sick peaceful atmosphere.
+(A) angry (B) sad (C) unhappy (D) sick II.
+CLOZE TEST: This passage contains several missing words or phrases.
+You are to choose the best answer for each missing word or phrase in the passage.
+10% The small Greek island of Eleni is not popular with tourists because it is isolated and difficult to get to.
+There are only two ferry services a week from Athens and the trip (11) eleven hours.
+Nevertheless, it was the ideal (12) for me to take the quiet vacation that I had dreamed about for so long.
+On the first evening, I sat on a sandy beach admiring the beauty of the sea and (13) the peaceful atmosphere.
 The air was clear and warm and everything was bathed in the orange rays of the setting sun that was slowly disappearing (14) the western horizon.
 A few small boats could be seen returning to harbor with their cargoes of freshly caught fish.
 As I sat there relaxing, I realized that I did not miss the city life with all its pressure and noise and I thought to myself: "I wish I (15) stay here forever."